DETAILED ACTION

 Response to Arguments

-Applicant argues on page 2, second full paragraph-page 3, first full paragraph of applicant’s remarks, that the prior art of record does not disclose the limitation “in response to a manual adjustment of a manually adjustable user interface, the manually adjustable user interface is configured to directly modify a signal conveyed from an input cable to an output cable.”
-However, applicant’s argument is moot in view of the new grounds of rejection further in view of Maeda, which in fig 18 teaches a nebulizer control device including a manually adjustable user interface (5) (power control unit) configured to receive an input from an oscillation circuit (16) and provide an output to a vibrator (21) (para [0105]), wherein, in response to a manual adjustment of the manually adjustable user interface (5) (user can press switches (51-53) in operating section) (para [0106]), the manually adjustable user interface (5) is configured to directly modify a signal conveyed from the input from oscillation circuit (16) to the output to the vibrator (21) to adjust operation of the aerosol generator (2) (atomization unit) (power control unit (5) includes amplitude adjusting section (57) which adjusts the oscillation signal in which the amplitude is adjusted to the vibrator (21)) (para [0111]).
-Therefore, it would have been obvious to the skilled artisan, upon seeing Maeda’s disclosure, to modify the device of Casey by configuring the host device to provide an oscillating signal, and providing the user interface with an amplitude adjusting section so that, in response to a manual adjustment of the manually adjustable user interface, the manually adjustable user interface is configured to directly modify a signal conveyed from the input cable to the output cable to adjust operation of the aerosol generator by adjusting an amplitude of the signal in order to allow a user to adjust an amplitude of a vibrator of the aerosol generator to adjust a spray amount or inhaling time (Maeda, para [0111]), so that the appropriate amount or inhaling time can be selected according to the property of the medicine, the age of the user, the body condition of the user, or the like (Maeda, para [0112]).
+Applicant argues on page 8, second full paragraph-page 9, first full paragraph of applicant’s remarks, that Casey does not disclose the limitation, “wherein the control device does not include an electronic controller”, as Casey includes a microcontroller (11).
+However, as discussed above, the subject matter of claim 1 is considered to be new matter, as the components in the control device in applicant’s originally filed disclosure is considered to read on the broadest reasonable interpretation of an “electronic controller.”
+Regarding claim 18, although Casey’s microprocessor reads on the limitation “an electronic processor”, applicant’s argument is moot in view of the new grounds of rejection in view of Maeda, which in fig 18 teaches a nebulizer control device (5) (power control unit) including a manually adjustable user interface (50) (operating section) that includes switches (51-53) (para [0106]), wherein the pressing of switches (51-53) adjusts a variable resistor (paras [0109]), and therefore the prior art discloses a manually adjustable user interface only uses a variable resistor and therefore the feature of a control device for a nebulizer that does not require a microcontroller or microprocessor or a system that has programmable logic or software is known in the art.
+Therefore, it would have been obvious to the skilled artisan, upon seeing Maeda’s disclosure, to substitute Casey’s boost circuit control system with a control system including a variable resistor and a plurality of switches controllable by a user to adjust an amplitude of a signal, and configuring the host device to provide an oscillating signal, and providing the user interface with an amplitude adjusting section so that, in response to a manual adjustment of the manually adjustable user interface, the manually adjustable user interface is configured to directly vary a resistive load a signal generated by the power source or the main controller and conveyed from the input cable to the output cable to adjust operation of the aerosol generator and wherein the control device does not include an electronic processor, as it would be a simple substitution of one known control mechanism for a nebulizer for another, which would allow a user to adjust an amplitude of a vibrator of the aerosol generator to adjust a spray amount or inhaling time (Maeda, para [0111]), so that the appropriate amount or inhaling time can be selected according to the property of the medicine, the age of the user, the body condition of the user, or the like (Maeda, para [0112]).
+See MPEP 2143(I)(B).
 Therefore, the rejection is maintained.

 Conclusion

-Any inquiry concerning this communication or earlier communications from the examiner should be directed to DOUGLAS YOUNG SUL whose telephone number is (571) 270-5260.
-The examiner can normally be reached on Monday-Friday 8:30 am-5 pm EST.
+Any inquiry concerning this communication or earlier communications from the examiner should be directed to DOUGLAS Y SUL whose telephone number is (571)270-5260.
+The examiner can normally be reached Monday-Friday 9 am-5:30 pm EST.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Tim Stanis can be reached on 571-272-5139.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, TIMOTHY STANIS can be reached at 571-272-5139.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

 /DOUGLAS Y SUL/Examiner, Art Unit 3785